What is Freely? BBC, ITV, Channel 4 and Channel 5 announce new smart TV platform run by operator of Freeview

 Why has Freely been introduced?

-It is thought that the new platform has been introduced in advance of the forthcoming Media Bill.
+It is thought that the new platform has been introduced as part of the Media Bill.

 Alex Mahon, chief executive of Channel 4, said: “Streaming TV is increasingly the new normal for audiences, particularly young viewers, so it has never been more important for trusted PSB content to be readily available to everyone, for free.